ihab02/crumbled-website/Docs/DB_structure.md

 - created_at (TIMESTAMP)
 ```

-**Purpose**: Links flavors to product instances with quantity and pricing.
+**Purpose**: Links flavors to product instances with quantity and pricing, with cached names for performance.

 #### `sizes` Table
 ```sql